Kuadrant/kuadrant-operator/doc/rate-limiting.md

 ### Known limitations

-* One HTTPRoute can only be targeted by one RLP.
+* One HTTPRoute can only be targeted by one RateLimitPolicy.
-* One Gateway can only be targeted by one RLP.
+* One Gateway can only be targeted by one RateLimitPolicy.
-* RLPs can only target HTTPRoutes/Gateways defined within the same namespace of the RLP.
+* RateLimitPolicies can only target HTTPRoutes/Gateways defined within the same namespace of the RateLimitPolicy.

 ## Implementation details